walesprice/CardiffMet.StudentEnrolllment/README.md

 ## Live enviroment

-The specific details for releasing to a live environment very much depends on the live environment.
+This is a demo, therefore the live enviroment has not been discussed or set up.

 ## Testing